 In June 2015, the Company closed an underwritten public offering of 4,500,000 shares of its common stock at \$11.50 per share for gross proceeds of \$51,750,000.
-The net proceeds from the offering were \$48,915,744, after deducting commissions and offering expenses payable by the Company of approximately \$2,834,256.
-All net proceeds were used to fund the acquisition of producing wells and leaseholds in Culberson and Reeves County, Texas.
+In July 2015, the Company closed on the over-allotment associated with this offering, resulting in the issuance of an additional 100,000 shares of common stock at \$11.50 per share, for gross proceeds of \$1,150,000.
+Total net proceeds from the offering were \$50,039,853, after deducting commissions and offering expenses payable by the Company of approximately \$2,860,147.
+All proceeds from the initial offering were used to fund the acquisition of producing wells and leaseholds in Culberson and Reeves Counties, Texas.
+The proceeds from the over-allotment were used for development of the acquired properties.
 The shares were issued in a public offering pursuant to a shelf registration on Form S-3 (Registration No. 333-200324), which was declared effective by the Securities and Exchange Commission on December 3, 2014.